 Our legal team will consider the regulatory concerns identified by the the case examiners, then draft a charge, which sets out the particular facts in the case.

 In some cases, the lawyer will also draft a statement of case, based on the information we hold.
-This explains our position on the things that have gone wrong, identifies the evidence about the concerns, explains why we say the nurse or midwife is not fit to practise, and what sanction order we think the panel should make.
-We don’t do this in every case, because we are working to assess how helpful it is in cases where the nurse or midwife hasn’t asked for a hearing, or given us a clear response to the concerns about their fitness to practise.
+This explains our position on the things that have gone wrong, identifies the evidence about the concerns, explains why we say the nurse, midwife or nursing associate is not fit to practise, and what sanction order we think the panel should make.
+We don’t do this in every case, because we are working to assess how helpful it is in cases where the nurse, midwife or nursing associate hasn’t asked for a hearing, or given us a clear response to the concerns about their fitness to practise.